Terms and conditions for applications

 foundations.
 However, the fund does not provide financial support for open access publishing as the fund allows for a quarantine period of 6-12 months.
 Read more about the fund’s Open Access policy here.

-Independent Research Fund Denmark expects granted projects to follow the Danish Code of Conduct for Research Integrity.
+DFF expects grant recipients to follow the Danish Code of Conduct for Research Integrity.

 Use of generative artificial intelligence (AI)

-If you use artificial intelligence (AI), DFF expects this to happen in a responsible manner.
-To ensure transparency in regard to the use of artificial intelligence, you must declare in the application form in e-grant if you have used generative AI tools to a substantial extent.
-The fund further refers to relevant guidelines within the area, e.g. the European Commission’s guidelines on the responsible use of generative AI in research.
+If you use artificial intelligence (AI), DFF expects this to happen in a responsible manner and the text field is aimed at ensuring transparency about this.
+The information is not available to the assessors.
+Furthermore, DFF refers to relevant guidelines within the area, e.g. the European Commission’s guidelines on the responsible use of generative AI in research.

 Questions about your application?